AmjadKudsi/StatGuard_agent/README.md

 ```

 This publishes the same `root_agent` used in local development to a managed runtime with observability and scaling.
 Whether this is free depends on your Google Cloud account and current pricing.
 You should check your billing information and quotas before deploying.

-## Limitations and safety notes

-* StaticGuard does not execute the target program.
-All analysis is static and based on Bandit and file reads.
-* The agent does not have any tool that can create or modify files in user repositories.
-It only writes temporary files inside `evaluate_patch` and save_report as part of static analysis and reporting.
-* The evaluation is based on Bandit’s rule set and severities.
-A decrease in high severity findings is a positive signal, but developers should still review patches and the full report before accepting changes.